hubmapconsortium/software-docs/docs/faq.md

 We welcome all to explore the HuBMAP Portal and provide us with [feedback through the Contact form.](https://hubmapconsortium.org/contact-form/)

-The [Visible Human MOOC](https://expand.iu.edu/browse/sice/cns/courses/hubmap-visible-human-mooc) provides an overview of HuBMAP and first introduction to data acquisition, analysis, and visualization.
+The [Visible Human MOOC](https://expand.iu.edu/browse/sice/cns/courses/hubmap-visible-human-mooc) provides an overview of HuBMAP and an introduction to data acquisition, analysis, and visualization.

-Below are some Frequently Asked Questions (FAQ) to get you started.
+### Below are some Frequently Asked Questions (FAQ) to get you started:

 <details><summary>Can I use HuBMAP data for my own research? </summary>